-Testing concentration of 25% is suitable for evaluation of most innovations and it is considered as the standard one.
-However, for some innovations, testing at higher concentrations (50% or 100%) is required to fully assess the impact on recycled PET quality and PET recycling processes.
+Testing concentration of 25% innovative bottles is suitable for evaluation of most innovations and it is considered as the standard one.
+However, depending on market penetration, for some innovations, testing at higher concentrations (50% or 100% innovative bottles) is required to fully assess the impact on recycled PET quality and PET recycling processes.

-Applicants can ask for testing at lower other concentrations than 25%, supporting their request with adequate evidence.
+Applicants can ask for testing at lower concentrations than 25% innovative bottles, supporting their request with adequate evidence.
 The applicant's request will be evaluated by the EPBP and the required testing concentration will be communicated to the applicant.

-Testing in the relevant concentration range will lead to the maximum allowable concentration of innovative bottles in the recycle stream.
-The maximum allowable concentration is subsequently divided by an accumulation factor to take local accumulation effects into consideration and to absorb regional differences across Europe.
+Testing in the relevant concentration of innovative bottles will lead to the maximum allowable concentration of innovative bottles in the recycle stream.
+The maximum allowable concentration is subsequently divided by a local accumulation factor to take local accumulation effects into consideration and to absorb regional differences across Europe2.
 This allows the final acceptable market penetration of the innovative PET bottle to be determined (figure 1a, 1b).